abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

     pruneCell x = Just x
 ```

-`pruneCells` prunes a list of cells as described previously.
+`pruneCells` prunes a list of cells as described before.
 We start with finding the fixed digits in the list of cells.
-Then we go over each non-fixed cells, removing the fixed digits we found from their possible values.
+Then we go over each non-fixed cells, removing the fixed digits we found, from their possible values.
 Two special cases arise:

 - If pruning results in a cell with no possible digits, it is a sign that this branch of search has no solution and hence, we return a `Nothing` in that case.
 - If only one possible digit remains after pruning, then we turn that cell into a fixed cell with that digit.